 Do You Want a Shaded Area on the Deck?

-It is important to think ahead for this because you would need to determine which area of the deck would actually benefit from a shade.
+It is important to think ahead for this because you need to determine which area of the deck would benefit from a shade.
 This means you have to monitor the pool area for a day as the sun moves.
 You have to observe how the rays of the sun fall on the pool deck.
 You can go from a simple hanging fabric to a more elaborate one, like a cabana.